seanfisk/personal-chef-repo/config/macos/unautomated.md

   Start at login uses custom workflow and is therefore not automated.

-* Memory Clean

-  Installed from the Mac App Store; start at login uses custom workflow and is therefore not automated.

 * Wunderlist

   Installed from the Mac App Store; helper start at login uses custom workflow and is therefore not automated.